SamiaDT/CodePathTask2/Email templates/Reply to an Applicant Outside US.md

 Hey there,

-Thank you for applying to our courses!
-We do appreciate your interest and efforts, unfortunately for now, our courses are specifically targeted at students enrolled in our partner universities within the United States.
-We cannot accept your application at present but know that we do have ambitions to widen our horizons.
-We already run programs in other countries such as Haiti and we are planning to expand to more areas as well.
+Thank you for applying to one of our courses!
+We do appreciate your interest and efforts but unfortunately for now, our courses are specifically targeted at students enrolled in our partner universities within the United States.
+We cannot accept your application at present, but know that we do have ambitions to widen our horizons.
+We already have programs in other countries such as Haiti and we are planning to expand to more areas as well.

 If you sign up for our [mailing list](https://https://share.hsforms.com/1eg_EOoQpR4ObU4s8fUES2Q36gst), we will notify you when classes become available in your area.